 We are flat out!
 We want to keep doing a good job for our clients so we've taken the step of capping the number of orders we accept.
 If we don't do this, the turnaround time for testing will keep getting longer and longer.

 If you miss out, orders for next week open each Monday.

 Cerebellar abiotrophy (CA) has been reported in working Kelpies.
 Dogs affected by CA can show head or neck tremors, problems with their balance, exaggerated or erratic leg movement and problems eating or drinking from a bowl.

-A positive result for this test (A A) does not guarantee that your dog will develop CA, but it is a strong guide.
-In the original study, 8 of 13 dogs with later-onset CA had an A A result for this marker, while none of the healthy dogs showed the same A A result.
+A positive result for this test (A A) is a strong guide that your dog has or will develop CA. In the original study, 8 of 13 dogs with later-onset CA had an A A result for this marker, while none of the healthy dogs showed the same A A result.

 Other possible results for this test are A C or C C. Dogs with an A C result do not have a high risk of CA but can potentially produce A A pups.

 This form of CA has been found in border collies as well as Kelpies.

 C. Test developed using manufactured DNA, animal controls.

 A. Test developed using manufactured DNA, animal cases.

 Panels: groups of tests that are often ordered together